sansanlatulipe/script.service.betaseries-watched/README.md

 ## Features

-- Synchronize watched movies between BetaSeries and Kodi library
-- Synchronize watched TV show episodes between BetaSeries and Kodi library
+- Full synchronization between BetaSeries and Kodi

-### To do

-- Mark a movie as watched on BetaSeries when a video stream ends
+- Update watched status of movies and episodes on Kodi libraries when it is updated on BetaSeries
-- Mark a TV show episode as watched on BetaSeries when a video stream ends
+- Update watched status of movies and episodes on BetaSeries when Kodi libraries are updated

 ## How it works